 Several management strategies for Pierce's Disease (PD) are currently being used, but rely primarily on vector control through the use of insecticides.
 Here we propose to test an alternative control strategy to complement those currently in place or those that are being developed.
-Our goal is to identify fungi inhabiting grapevine that are antagonistic to Xylella fastidiosa (Xf).
+Our goal is to identify fundi inhabiting grapevine that are antagonistic to Xylella fastidiosa (Xf).
 We hypothesized that in natural field settings grapevines escape PD and remain healthy (a documented phenomenon in PD-infected vineyards) because the organisms residing in that particular vine do not allow the establishment of Xf.
 From 2009-2012 we sampled from vineyards in Napa and Riverside Counties that were under high disease pressure and identified fungi living in the xylem sap, shoots, petioles and wood spurs of diseased and PD-escaped grapevines.
-We have identified several organisms that inhibit Xf growth in culture, and those organisms were tested in greenhouse conditions.
-One fungus specifically mitigated PD development.
-In addition, we extracted natural compounds secreted by these fungi and identified two purified molecules inhibitory to the bacterium.
-In the future our goals are to; 1) evaluate the efficacy of the fungal biocontrol in natural vineyard settings; 2) increase the water solubility of the fungal natural products antagonistic to Xf and test them as a curative treatments in PD-infected grapevines in the greenhouse and later on in the field.
+We have identified several organisms that inhibit Xf growth in culture.
+Eight fungi and one bacterium were re-introduced in grape cuttings that were inoculated with Xf.
+In addition, we also extracted natural compounds secreted by these fungi and identified two purified molecules inhibitory to the bacterium.
+In the future our goals are to; 1) evaluate the efficacy of the fungal biocontrols in natural vineyard settings; 2) elucidate the chemical structure of fungal natural products antagonistic to Xf and test them as a curative treatments in PD-infected grapevines in the greenhouse and later on in the field.
 These molecules and fungi are currently under review for patentability by the Executive Licensing Officer in the UC-Riverside Office of Research and, hence, their names cannot be disclosed in this report.